 When the group is too large for one circle, two concentric circles are formed.
 In that case, with the 4th invitation of the bell the walking stops and we remain standing in place where we are.
 The bell is invited one last time and at this invitation we bow to one another and proceed mindfully to our places.
 It is not necessary to explain “the five bells” for walking meditation unless there are new people present.
 It may, however, be necessary to announce whether one or two circles will be formed.

 The person leading should take a few minutes before beginning the guided meditation to explain what will take place.
 Then s/he makes a waking-up sound on the rim of the bell to draw the attention of the community.
 After a few seconds, the first guiding sentences are read, followed by the key words.
 A full sound of the bell, which is stopped after a few breaths, signals the practice stage.

 After 5, 7, 10 breaths, or a number appropriate for you, the bell is waked up only, and the next guiding sentences are read.
 A stopped bell signals the next practice time, and so on, until the guided meditation is completed.
 Two bells indicate the end of the guided meditation.

 Mindfulness Trainings Recitation (Consult Plum Village Chanting Book for full ceremony.)

-For a simple recitation of the Trainings, the leader first invites the bell three times.
-After each Training has been recited, the leader should wait three, four, or five breaths to allow the words to fully enter our being.
+For a simple recitation of the Trainings, the facilitator first invites the bell three times.
+After each Training has been recited, the facilitator should wait three, four, or five breaths to allow the words to fully enter our being.
 After this silent period, a bell is invited and stopped, to indicate that it is time for the next training to be recited.
 The bell is invited twice after the last Training.